RCheesley/user-interface-text/joomla_name_usage.md

 ##### Rule: No Bang!
 References to Joomla in language strings should not include the exclamation point unless it is at the end of a sentence that is intended to be exclamatory.

+###### Rule of thumb
+Whenever you can substitute "your Joomla CMS" in place of "Joomla" and still make sense, then it's descriptive and no bang needed.

 ##### Exception to the Rule:  Trademarks that contain Joomla
 Whenever the Joomla name is part of or nested inside another multi-word Joomla-related trademark or service mark then the exclamation point should be used even though it is mid-sentence.
 If the use is a proper name it should have capitalised initials, Joomla should include the exclamation point and it should be followed by a TM indicia.
 Examples:  References to the Joomla!
 Extensions Directory&trade;, the Joomla!
 Framework&trade; or Joomla!
 3.4 as a product.